qvarforth/trackdirect/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes (but they are of course also valid for you who want to set up a public website).

+Please note that the instructions is not intended to be something that you can follow exactly without any adaptions.
+See the instructions as initial tips on how the tools can be used, and read the code to get a deeper understanding.

 Further down you will find some information how to install trackdirect with Docker and Docker-Compose.

 ### Prerequisites